 5 Simple Exercises to Improve Circulation and Health (That You Can Do at Your Desk)

-Most of us are aware that poor posture and lack of exercise can lead to a wide range of physical ailments.
-As recently as 2012, a medical journal stated that professionals with sitting jobs were twice as likely to suffer from cardiovascular disease than those with standing jobs.
-Moreover, a study in the journal Medicine & Science in Sports & Exercise stated that individuals who sit for most of the day were 54% more likely to die from heart attacks.
-Even more alarming, the individuals who participated in the study still faced the same amount of risk, regardless of factors such as health status, activity levels and weight.
+Most of us are aware that poor posture and lack of exercise can lead to a wide range of physical ailments leading to unwanted stress on your body.
+A medical journal in 2012 stated that professionals with sitting jobs were twice as likely to suffer from cardiovascular disease than those with standing jobs.

 While some companies are experimenting with standup workstations, office workers confined to traditional desks may find it challenging to engage in physical activity that doesn’t interrupt their work.
 To combat the harmful effects of sitting for prolonged periods of time at work, the following are a few exercises you can do at your desk to improve posture, circulation and your chances for living a long, healthy life.